QAston/md-wiki-public/software-eng/tools/kubernetes.md

 name: deployment-name-to-override
 image: devcontainer-image
 workdir: /home/user/app # workdir for command
-command: ["bash", "--login"] # the command to run by default when starting the container?
+command: ["bash", "--login"] # the command executed when running okteto up (not when connecting to the ssh server or using okteto exec or using remote k8s extension)
 sync:
  - .:/home/user/app # files to synchronize; todo could use host volumes instead?
 forward: